 If your doctor or pharmacist tells you to stop taking this medicine or they have passed their expiry date, your pharmacist can dispose of the remaining medicine safely.

 What Terry White Chemists Sumatriptan looks like

-Terry White Chemists Sumatriptan tablets are available in two different strengths.
+Terry White Chemists Sumatriptan tablets is available in 50 mg strength.

 They are available in blister packs containing 2 or 4 tablets.